Browse Tag: home assistant

 /system/bin/dumpsys battery set ac 1

 Find in the /sys the FG_daemon_disable file (it’s different for android version and device) – and turn it on by setting it to 1.
 This is enough, and will set battery to 50% and won’t discharge it.
 If you wish to change charge level – dumpsys can be used for this purpose.
-But because it’s available in later state of booting – what’s why I’ve put “sleep 20” on the beginning.
+But because it’s available in later stage of booting – what’s why I’ve put “sleep 20” on the beginning.

 Don’t forget to add +x right on the file.